-Depth to Groundwater

-Increasing the depth to groundwater parameter will not affect the soil SSTLs for the indoor air pathway, but will result in higher groundwater SSTLs.
+Depth to Groundwater Increasing the depth to groundwater parameter will not affect the soil SSTLs for the indoor air pathway but will result in higher groundwater SSTLs.
 Transport of vapours to indoor air will occur more easily from the vadose zone than the saturated zone.
 When the groundwater table fluctuates seasonally, it is advisable to assess the sensitivity of this parameter using the extremes of the seasonal values.

-foc

-Fraction of organic carbon (foc) is a sensitive variable for assessment of petroleum hydrocarbon impacted sites and has a direct numerical impact on SSTL calculations.
-Therefore, use of foc values other than the default must be supported by several site-specific test results.
+foc Fraction of organic carbon (f{oc}) is a sensitive variable for assessment of impacted sites and has a direct numerical impact on SSTL calculations.
+Therefore, use of f{oc} values other than the default must be supported by several site-specific test results.
 Samples for analysis must be collected from non-petroleum impacted areas of the site and from the zone (vadose or saturated) for which the data will be used.
-Vadose zone samples for foc are recommended at each petroleum hydrocarbon impacted site regardless of the Tier used.
+Vadose zone samples for foc are recommended at each impacted site regardless of the Tier used.

-Crack Fraction

-The foundation crack fraction is a sensitive variable and has a significant effect on SSTL calculations when inhalation of indoor air is the controlling pathway.
+- Crack Fraction The foundation crack fraction is a sensitive variable and has a significant effect on SSTL calculations when inhalation of indoor air is the controlling pathway.
 The default crack fraction is based on a poured concrete foundation in good condition with very low visual evidence of cracks.
 If the site buildings do not meet this condition, site-specific measurements should be made and used as input.
-Heavily cracked floors, partial concrete floors, dirt floors or open bottomed sumps may result in large crack fraction values and erroneous results due to model equation limitations (i.e., negative convective air flow values).
-In these cases, a Tier III approach is recommended.

-Volume to Area Ratio

-The "Volume to Area Ratio" is the ratio of the interior volume of a building to the area of the building footprint under which hydrocarbon impacts are present.
-For a residential property, the volume to area ratio is 3.6, which assumes partial mixing within a two story structure with a building height of 4.88 m.
-For a commercial property, the volume to area ratio is 3.0 assuming complete mixing in a single story commercial building.
+Heavily cracked floors, partial concrete floors, dirt floors, or open bottomed sumps may result in large crack fraction values. - Volume to Area Ratio The "Volume to Area Ratio" is the ratio of the interior volume of a building to the area of the building footprint under which hydrocarbon impacts are present.
+For a residential property, the volume to area ratio is 3.6, which assumes partial mixing within a two-story structure with a building height of 4.88 m.
+For a commercial property, the volume to area ratio is 3.0 assuming complete mixing in a single-story commercial building.